-If a student receives a total of three documented clinical unsatisfactory ratings (0) in one course this will result in a clinical failure and a grade of "F" for the course.
-Students who have a clinical failure due to three documented clinical unsatisfactory ratings must follow appropriate re-admission procedures and demonstrate competency before being allowed to return.
+If a student receives two documented clinical unsatisfactory ratings (0) in non-critical components of the clinical evaluation the student will receive a clinical failure and a grade of "F" for the course.
+Students who have a clinical failure due to two documented clinical unsatisfactory ratings must follow appropriate re-admission procedures and demonstrate competency before being allowed to return.
+Students given an unsatisfactory clinical grade for the same clinical behavior twice during his/her academic tenure as a nursing student will result in clinical failure.